communitybig/comm-openbox/README.md

-# pkgbuild-template-meta-package
+# comm-openbox

-Template for meta packages
+Meta package for OpenBox